handipriyono/ssd-mad-songlist-test/README.md

 ### `npx expo start -c`

 Runs the app in development mode with caching cleared.
 Open it in the Expo app on your phone to view it.
-It will reload if you save edits to your files, and you will see build errors and logs in the terminal.